Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 better RMSE of 11.5499 while Ridge has a RMSE of 11.5566.
 In general, Lasso model performed better than both the OLS and Ridge

-1. Construct a plot of the predicted test y values vs. the actual y test values for both the ridge and Lasso regression models.
+F.  Construct a plot of the predicted test y values vs. the actual y
+    test values for both the ridge and Lasso regression models.
 Discuss ridges